an initiative by SEEK Development

 The US dominated global health ODA in absolute terms, contributing US$15 billion, nearly seven times more than the UK, the second-largest donor at US$2.2 billion.
 While the US provided the largest absolute amount, it also prioritized global health more than other major donors, allocating 23% of its total ODA to the sector, followed by Luxembourg at 14% and the UK and Australia at 13%.

-Pandemic Preparedness: The COVID-19 pandemic underscored the critical need for robust systems to detect, prevent, and respond to global health threats.
-Pandemic preparedness requires sustained investment in public health infrastructure, research, and workforce development.
+Pandemic Preparedness: From commitment to implementation: The COVID-19 pandemic underscored the critical need for robust systems to detect, prevent, and respond to global health threats.
+The 2025 adoption of the WHO Pandemic Agreement, the first legally binding international instrument on pandemic preparedness, marked a significant milestone with critical implementation debates ongoing in a context of weakened multilateral engagement, including around pathogen sharing, equitable access to medical countermeasures, and enforcement.
+Pandemic preparedness requires sustained investment in public health infrastructure, research, and workforce development if the agreement's ambitions are to translate into genuine resilience.

 Learn more about the following focus areas